czeglediptr/100-days-of-code/log.md

 **Today's Progress**: I finished with the Credit problem set in python for CS50 and I am still amazed by python.

-**Thoughts:** : I am still solving the given problem sets in python and I am very much amazed by the power of this language.
+**Thoughts**: I am still solving the given problem sets in python and I am very much amazed by the power of this language.
 Now after learning C I can understand a little bit of its charm.

 **Link to work:** N/A